-- 1 Prolonged and persistent diarrhoea is not restricted to children with acute malnutrition: an - 2 observational study in Ethiopia
+Prolonged and persistent diarrhoea is not restricted to children with acute malnutrition: an observational study in Ethiopia

-- 4 Mike Zangenberg^{1,2}, Øystein H. Johansen^{3,4}, Alemseged Abdissa5, Beza Eshetu6, Jørgen A. L. Kurtzhals^{1,2}, - 5 Henrik Friis7, Halvor Sommerfelt^{8,9}, Nina Langeland^{3,10} and Kurt Hanevik^{3,10}
+Mike Zangenberg^{1,2}, Øystein H. Johansen^{3,4}, Alemseged Abdissa5, Beza Eshetu6, Jørgen A. L. Kurtzhals^{1,2}, Henrik Friis7, Halvor Sommerfelt^{8,9}, Nina Langeland^{3,10} and Kurt Hanevik^{3,10}

-- 8 1Centre for Medical Parasitology, Department of Immunology and Microbiology, University of Copenhagen, - 9 Copenhagen, Denmark - 2 Department of Clinical Microbiology, Copenhagen University Hospital (Rigshospitalet), Copenhagen, - 11 Denmark - 3 Department of Clinical Science, University of Bergen, Bergen, Norway - 4 Department of Microbiology, Vestfold Hospital Trust, Tønsberg, Norway - 5Department of Medical Laboratory Sciences and Pathology, Jimma University, Ethiopia - 15 6 Department of Paediatrics, Jimma University, Jimma, Ethiopia - 7 Department of Nutrition, Exercise and Sports, University of Copenhagen, Denmark - 8 Centre for Intervention Science in Maternal and Child Health (CISMAC), Department of Global Public - 18 Health and Primary Care, University of Bergen, Bergen, Norway - 19 9 Norwegian Institute of Public Health, Norway - 20 10 Norwegian National Advisory Unit on Tropical Infectious Diseases, Department of Medicine, Haukeland - 21 University Hospital, Bergen, Norway.

-23 Corresponding author: Mike Zangenberg, mikezangenberg@gmail.com
+1 Centre for Medical Parasitology, Department of Immunology and Microbiology, University of Copenhagen, Copenhagen, Denmark

+2 Department of Clinical Microbiology, Copenhagen University Hospital, Copenhagen, Denmark

+3 Department of Clinical Science, University of Bergen, Bergen, Norway

+4 Department of Microbiology, Vestfold Hospital Trust, Tønsberg, Norway

+5 Department of Medical Laboratory Sciences and Pathology, Jimma University, Jimma, Ethiopia

+6 Department of Paediatrics, Jimma University, Jimma, Ethiopia

+7 Department of Nutrition, Exercise and Sports, University of Copenhagen, Copenhagen, Denmark

+8 Centre for Intervention Science in Maternal and Child Health, University of Bergen, Bergen, Norway

+9 Norwegian Institute of Public Health, Oslo, Norway

+10 Norwegian National Advisory Unit on Tropical Infectious Diseases, Haukeland University Hospital, Bergen, Norway

-25 Abstract 26 Objectives 27 Persistent (PD, defined as diarrhoea lasting ≥14 days) and prolonged diarrhoea (ProD, defined as diarrhoea lasting 7-13 days) are assumed to be closely linked to acute malnutrition.
-Improved treatment relies on better 28 characterization of these diarrhoeal syndromes.
-Our objective was to assess the prevalence of prolonged and 29 30 persistent diarrhoea, to estimate their co-occurrence with acute malnutrition and association with demographic 31 and clinical factors.
-32 33 Methods 34 We conducted a case-control study where cases were children under 5 years of age with diarrhoea and controls 35 were children without diarrhoea, frequency matched weekly by age and district of residency.
-Controls for cases 36 0-11 months were recruited from vaccination rooms and controls for cases 12-59 months were recruited by 37 house visits using random locations in the catchment area of the study sites.
-Data were analysed by mixed 38 model logistic regression.
-39 40 Results We enrolled 1134 cases and 946 controls.
-Among the cases, 967 (85%) had acute diarrhoea (AD), 129 (11%) 41 42 had ProD and 36 (3.2%) had PD.
-Cases more often had acute malnutrition at enrolment (17% vs 4%, p<0.0001) and were born prematurely (5.7% vs 1.8%, p<0.0001) compared with controls.
-Seventy-five percent of ProPD 43 44 cases did not have acute malnutrition.
-Cases with AD and ProPD had different symptomatology, even beyond 45 illness duration.
-46 47 Conclusions 48 ProPD is common among children presenting with diarrhoea and is not confined to children with acute malnutrition.
+AbstractOBJECTIVESTo assess the prevalence of prolonged and persistent diarrhoea, to estimate their cooccurrence with acute malnutrition and association with demographic and clinical factors.
+METHODSCase-control study where cases were children under 5 years of age with diarrhoea and controls were children without diarrhoea, frequency-matched weekly by age and district of residency.
+Controls for cases 0-11 months were recruited from vaccination rooms, and controls for cases 12- 59 months were recruited by house visits using random locations in the catchment area of the study sites.
+Data were analysed by mixed model logistic regression.

+RESULTS We enrolled 1134 cases and 946 controls.
+Among the cases, 967 (85%) had acute diarrhoea (AD), 129 (11%) had ProD and 36 (3.2%) had PD.
+More cases had acute malnutrition at enrolment (17% vs. 4%, P < 0.0001) and more were born prematurely (5.7% vs. 1.8%, P < 0.0001) than controls.
+About 75% of ProPD cases did not have acute malnutrition.
+Cases with AD and ProPD had different symptomatology, even beyond illness duration.

+CONCLUSIONS ProPD is common among children presenting with diarrhoea and is not confined to children with acute malnutrition.
 There is an urgent need for studies assessing causes of ProPD with and without acute malnutrition to develop treatment guidelines for these conditions.

+keywords prolonged diarrhoea, persistent diarrhoea, moderate acute malnutrition, severe acute malnutrition